ifilipis/metrox/README.md

 Usage: upload property.rvproj from the project folder, Pl.bin from {project folder}/params and frames.dataset from {project folder}/cache

+If available, global_register_pose.pose can be uploaded - this file contains updated camera poses for better frame alignment.
+It appears after you click Optimize in Fusion in Revoscan

 The tool can extract individual frames (including color data, but it hasn't been validated), individual frame point clouds in world coordinates and a complete point cloud.

 Note the subsampling slider